 Coring is more effective than slicing when layering is a problem.
-Coring reopens a channel between soil layers, removes part of the problem soil and permits topdressing and refilling with more compatible material.
+Coring reopens a channel between soil layers, removes part of the problem soil and permits topdressing material is changed.

 Thatch layers that develop in sports turf also impede water movement through the soil profile, especially if the thatch has dried out.
 Dry thatch, like dry peat, is highly hydrophobic (resists wetting).
 Thatch buildup also prevents lime, fertilizer and pesticides from moving downward in the soil.
 Many insecticides are readily bound by thatch, greatly reducing their efficacy in controlling insects such as white grubs.